sedysen/OpenHVSR-Processing-Toolkit/README.md

 # OpenHVSR Processing Toolkit (OpenHVSR-ProTO)
-"OpenHVSR ñ Processing Toolkitî, developed in Matlab (R2015b), is a computer program dedicated to the investigation of microtremors (seismic noise) by means of the Horizontal-to-Vertical Spectral Ratio (HVSR or H/V).
+"OpenHVSR ‚Äì Processing Toolkit‚Äù, developed in Matlab (R2015b), is a computer program dedicated to the investigation of microtremors (seismic noise) by means of the Horizontal-to-Vertical Spectral Ratio (HVSR or H/V).

 It is specifically engineered to enhance single-station microtremor processing with the purpose of spatially correlating different forms of informative data content,